codegrits/CodeGRITS/site/welcome.md

 !!!
 CodeGRITS is still in its developmental stage as a research tool.
-Our goal is to make it mature enough and beneficial for the community, particularly for those involved in empirical software engineering and eye tracking research.
-We encourage the community to contribute through [GitHub Issue](https://github.com/codegrits/CodeGRITS/issues) for any suggestions or issues, aiding in its improvement.
+Our goal is to make it mature enough and beneficial for the community.
+We encourage you to contribute through [GitHub Issue](https://github.com/codegrits/CodeGRITS/issues) for any suggestions or problems, aiding in its improvement.

-For any inquiries, please email us at ntang@nd.edu or jan2@nd.edu.
+For any inquiries, please email us at ntang@nd.edu or ningzhitang2001@gmail.com.
 If you're interested in using CodeGRITS in your research, don't hesitate to email us for setup support.
-We are delighted to provide tailored assistance based on your specific OS and JetBrains IDE environment.
 !!!

 ### Cross-platform and Multilingual Support